vicardevil/ica_hyperspectral_image/README.md

-# ica_hyperspectral_image
+# psa_hyperspectral_image
-ica_hyperspectral_image
+psa_hyperspectral_image
-here is an ica code for hyperspectral image created by vicardevil if you have any questions connect with 469376055@qq.com
+here is a psa code for hyperspectral image created by vicardevil if you have any questions connect with 469376055@qq.com download the code zip open psa.m then you can enjoy it